Merging the environment with technology: that’s what we do.

 • Gain experience problem solving through individual and team activities in small classes.

-What Can You Do with a Geographic Information Science Degree?
+What Can You Do with a GIS Degree?

 The Geographic Information Science degree is expected to experience rapid and continued growth throughout the next decade.
 It’s rooted in the science of geography to organize layers of information into maps and 3D.
 When technology changed and our phones also became our systems of wayfinding and maps, GIS became an even more emerging field.
 When it comes to career fields, it’s most often used in: